emascarinas/stack-epic-flow/README.md

 * Global error handler
 * Paginator
 * Added open questions link for questions with no tag
-* unit, e2e, travis ci, coverall
+* unit, e2e, travis ci, coverall - only had intial test running, will add more soon.
 * grunt build system, npm/bower

 ### About the site